-On Cloudmoster review TL;DR: The Cloudmoster is the most accessible On running shoe to date, thanks to the added Cloud elements that make the shoes softer, albeit a bit bulky.
+On Cloudmoster review TL;DR: The Cloudmoster is the most accessible On running shoe to date, thanks to the extra layer of Cloud cushioning that makes the shoes softer, albeit a bit bulky.
 The Cloudmonster looks pretty swag, too.

 On is one of the most exciting running shoe companies at the moment.
 It went from an obscure brand to being valued at over $7 billion on the stock market in a span of a few years.
 Now, On shoes are regarded as some of the best running shoes, thanks to their excellent running economy and stylish looks.